matthewachan/opengl-animation/README.md

 ```

 ## Part 1
 The first part of the assignment loads a simple triangle mesh.
+I have chosen to load a 3D model of a bunny.

 You can use the following keys to manipulate the mesh.

 | Key | Action                                                |
 |-----|-------------------------------------------------------|